YoCodingMonster/OpenFreezeCenter/README.md

-# Next version release on jan 20th at 12:00PM should resolve most of the issues!!
+# Back on this Project from 1 March 2023!!

 # ```Working on MSI Center software and making laptops with this software respond to calls from same script!!```